 For the second Cooperation model, we introduced the variable of population viscosity into the model.
 We explained population viscosity as the limitation in a cow's range of movement due to environmental barriers, and then asked students, individually, to predict what would happen when different values were entered in the Viscosity slider.
 Many of them suggested that if the Viscosity value was high enough, that the greedy population couldn't reach the cooperative population, and that the cooperative population would therefore survive.
-Figure 3c, below, is the second Cooperation model with the Viscosity set at eleven (which effectively limited the cows to one-eleventh their normal travelling distance) after about 300 generations.
+Figure 5, below, depicts the second Cooperation model with the Viscosity set at eleven (which effectively limited the cows to one-eleventh their normal travelling distance) after 300 generations.

-Fig. 3c

-The Cooperation Model 2 in NetLogo
+Figure 5.
+The Cooperation Model 2